sourc3array/808TK/README.md

 4. Open the '808TK.dsbundle' folder and populate the empty *Samples* folder with the sample files located in the *wa_808_tape* folder from Wave Alchemy.

-5. Load the **808TK** drum kit using the file browser in the Decent Sampler plug-in or standalone player.
+5. Load the **808TK** drum kit instrument using the file browser in the Decent Sampler plug-in or standalone player.

 6. Choose an instrument preset using the options menu.